endoflife-date/endoflife.date/products/google-nexus.md

 > Google Nexus is a discontinued line of Android devices designed and supported by Google.
 They were known for providing a pure Android experience.
 >
-> Nexus devices were succeeded by the Pixel series, which continues the tradition of timely
+> Alongside the main smartphone products, the line also included tablet computers and streaming media players.
-> software updates and a seamless Android experience.
+> Nexus devices were succeeded by the [Google Pixel series](/pixel), which continues the tradition of timely software updates and a seamless Android experience.